dhis2-sre/im-doc/api/README.md

 ## Environment

 Each service operates independently and serves its own set of end points.
-However, the services deployed in the "dev" environment are all access via the gateway.
+However, the services deployed in the "dev" environment are all accessed via the gateway.

 Several services, including the gateway itself, depend on the user services so let's focus on that.